 Princess Ave Playhouse & the Elgin Theatre Guild

-For over forty seasons, the Elgin Theatre Guild has been entertaining audiences with productions ranging from comedies to dramas.
+For fifty seasons, the Elgin Theatre Guild has been entertaining audiences with productions ranging from comedies to dramas.
 Run entirely by volunteers, the Elgin Theatre Guild now produces four shows a year that bring thousands of patrons every year through the Princess Avenue Playhouse.

 In addition to theatre productions, they host premier Canadian musical acts.
 In 2013, they presented the Juno Award-winning band Sloan, as well as Jimmy Rankin, among other fantastic acts.